-Insider Tip: Plan ahead and take this opportunity to get a feel for the water as well as the land during a historical paddle with Madawaska River Rentals.
-Their When Rivers Were Highways experience offers the opportunity to explore the history of the region from the perch of a canoe.
+Insider Tip: Plan ahead and take this opportunity to get a feel for the water as well as the land with a paddle along the beautiful Madawaska River and explore the natural history of the region from a watery perspective.

 4. Learn A Different Kind of Wrestling

 Grab a guide at the Marmora Tourism Centre and wander the Miner’s Loop to walk in the shoes of miners long ago, who ended their long work weeks by traveling from town to town to catch up on news and gossip.
 Learn the story of the area’s gold and iron deposits, wrestled from the Earth; it may change the way you think about your day job.

 Insider Tip: It’s not noted on the Miner’s Loop guide, but Hidden Goldmine Bakery in Madoc is a must-visit if you’re in the area.
 Like the name suggests, this is a hidden gem of a place, filled with sweet treasures that would lure any minor -like their classic golden fudge nuggets and mouth-watering butter tarts.